OAuth-Apis/apis/README.md

 ### The REST interface to build your own GUI

-You can use the exposed REST interface of the ResourceServerResource and ClientResource to build your own GUI.
-The following URLs are available for a custom registration interface:
+You can use the exposed REST interface of the ResourceServerResource, ClientResource and AccessTokenResource to build your own GUI.
+The resources offer full CRUD for the persistent objects.
+See the annotations on the mentioned Resources.

-    GET     /admin/resourceServer
-    GET     /admin/resourceServer/{resourceServerId}
-    PUT     /admin/resourceServer
-    POST    /admin/resourceServer/{resourceServerId}
-    DELETE  /admin/resourceServer/{resourceServerId}

-    GET     /admin/resourceServer/123/client
-    GET     /admin/resourceServer/123/client/{clientId}
-    PUT     /admin/resourceServer/123/client
-    POST    /admin/resourceServer/123/client/{clientId}
-    DELETE  /admin/resourceServer/123/client/{clientId}

-TODO add access token urls
-TODO explain where the key-secret can be configured

-While we were working on the JavaScript Admin client included in the Authorization Server war we disabled the login and consent locally to speed up the local feedback cycle when developing in 'jetty-modus':
+While we were working on the JavaScript Admin client included in the Authorization Server war we locally disabled the login and consent to speed up the local feedback cycle when developing in 'jetty-modus':

 <pre>
 # The authentication module